Jerry Litton

 Jerry Lon Litton (May 12, 1937 – August 3, 1976) was an American politician from Missouri who served as a member of the United States House of Representatives representing Missouri's 6th congressional district from 1973 until his death in 1976.
 A member of the Democratic Party, he ran for United States Senate in 1976.
-Litton won the Democratic primary, however he died in a plane crash while heading to his victory party.
+Litton won the Democratic primary; however, he died in a plane crash while heading to his victory party.

 Early life

-Litton was born near Lock Springs, Daviess County, Missouri in a house without electricity.
-He was national secretary of the Future Farmers of America (1956–1957).
-He graduated from the University of Missouri in 1961 with a B.S. in Journalism.
-Litton was president of the University of Missouri Young Democrats and chair of the National Youth for Symington during Stuart Symington's unsuccessful 1960 run for U.S. President.
-He served as President of the Theta chapter of the Alpha Gamma Rho fraternity.
+Litton was born near Lock Springs, Daviess County, Missouri, in a house without electricity.
+He was national secretary of the Future Farmers of America (1956–1957), and graduated from the University of Missouri in 1961 with a B.S. in Journalism.
+He was president of the University of Missouri Young Democrats and chair of the National Youth for Stuart Symington during Symington's unsuccessful 1960 run for U.S. President.
+Litton served as President of the Theta chapter of the Alpha Gamma Rho fraternity.

-Litton made his fortune raising cattle at the Litton Charolais Cattle Ranch in Chillicothe, Missouri.
-This ranch was maintained as a beautiful showplace where Litton entertained both the well connected and constituents.
-Litton made a point to bring school children and low level local leaders to his home.
+He made his fortune raising cattle at the Litton Charolais Cattle Ranch in Chillicothe, Missouri.
+This ranch was maintained as a beautiful showplace where he entertained both the well-connected and constituents.
+Litton made a point to bring schoolchildren and low-level local leaders to his home.
 Before he began his political career, he was active in promoting youth involvement in leadership in agriculture and rural communities.
-His family (including his parents, Mildred and Charlie Litton) was very prominent in the Charolais cattle business.
+His family, including his parents, Mildred and Charley Litton, was very prominent in the Charolais cattle business.

 U.S. Representative

 Litton was elected to the U.S. House as a Democrat in 1972.
-He was considered a rising star in the Democratic Party and his television show Dialogue with Litton was broadcast statewide.
-Among the guests were Jimmy Carter, Secretary of Agriculture Earl Butz, Congressman Tip O'Neill, and House Speaker Carl Albert.
+He was considered a rising star in the Democratic Party, and his television show Dialogue with Litton was broadcast statewide.
+Among the guests were Jimmy Carter, former Vice President Hubert Humphrey, Secretary of Agriculture Earl Butz, Congressman Tip O'Neill, and House Speaker Carl Albert.

-Green bumper stickers (like those used in his prior Congressional campaigns) circulated in the state saying "Litton for President."
-Jimmy Carter was to say that he thought Litton would be president one day.
+Green bumper stickers, like those used in his prior Congressional campaigns, circulated in the state, saying "Litton for President".
+Jimmy Carter said that he thought Litton would be president one day.

 1976 U.S. Senate election

 In 1976, after only two terms in the House of Representatives, Litton entered into what amounted to a three-way Democratic Party primary race for the U.S. Senate seat of retiring Senator Stuart Symington.
 The other major contestants were Symington's son James W. Symington and former Missouri Governor Warren Hearnes.
 Final election results showed Congressman Litton winning with 45.39%, former Governor Warren Hearnes second at 26.38%, and Congressman James Symington finishing third with 25.16% of the statewide vote.
-Seven other candidates including Kansas City, Missouri Mayor Charles Wheeler split the remaining 4 percent of the vote.
+Seven other candidates, including Kansas City, Missouri Mayor Charles Wheeler, split the remaining 4 percent of the vote.